choria-io/website/docs/content/configuration/plugins/index.md

 ## Plugin Configuration
 Many MCollective plugins have extensive configuration, some times Server and Client side.

-The _ripienaar-mcollective_ module lets you configure any setting in any plugin via _Hiera_ data, here's an example of configuring the Puppet one:
+The _choria-mcollective_ module lets you configure any setting in any plugin via _Hiera_ data, here's an example of configuring the Puppet one:

 ```yaml
 mcollective_agent_puppet::config: